As many of you may know, I am a huge fan of salads. Fresh, crunchy, colorful, creative – they are delicious.

 Much like my Creamy Avocado Chicken Salad, Greek Yogurt Chicken Salad and Waldorf Chicken Salad recipes, this Asian-style chicken salad is packed with vibrant, crunchy ingredients.
 And has become one of my favorite chicken recipes so far.

 But I haven’t even gotten to the best part – the Asian sesame ginger salad dressing!
-This is the reason my husband and I loved this salad.
+This delicious dressing is the reason my husband and I loved this salad.

 Ingredients